Ivy Experimental High School

 The Ivy Experimental High School is located in the centre of Zhangjiagang, Jiangsu Province.
 It consists of two campuses.

 The school consists of three departments: a middle school department, high school department, and international department.
 It has 48 classes, with an enrollment of more than 2,000 students, and more than 200 teachers.
 Extracurricular activities include a choir and aerobics team.

 The school's motto is "Equality, honesty, diligence, courage".
-Its song is The Song of Ching Chang Cho.
+Its song is The Song of Ivy.